Fried Zucchini Flowers Recipe (Crispy & Stuffed)

 Zucchini flowers are delicate, vibrant, and undeniably elegant.
-At first glance, they may appear fragile; however, once cooked, they transform into something truly extraordinary.
-Because of their mild flavor and soft texture, they absorb seasonings beautifully.
-As a result, they are perfect for creative fillings.
+They may look fragile, but once cooked they transform into something extraordinary.
+Their mild flavour and soft texture make them perfect for absorbing seasonings and holding creative fillings.

 Origin of Zucchini Flowers